munificent/ui-as-code/in-progress/parameter-freedom.md

 commas in BNF?)*

 It is a compile-time error if a parameter list contains multiple rest parameters.
-It is a compile-time error if a parameteer list contains multiple adjacent optional parameter sections.
+It is a compile-time error if a parameter list contains multiple adjacent optional parameter sections.
 (The latter isn't harmful, but we prohibit it to avoid two ways of expressing the same thing.)